You are welcome to film in Cambridge, and you do not need a licence to do so.

 If you want to film on the River Cam, contact the Conservators of the River Cam.

-If you want to film on King’s Parade between Bene’t Street and St Edward’s Passage, contact Corpus Christi College.
+If you want to film inside any of the shops on King’s Parade between Bene’t Street and St Edward’s Passage, contact Corpus Christi College.

 When filming in Cambridge, you should: